 Kerry Marks Hasenbalg is a respected writer and speaker.
-She began her work on Capitol Hill as the fellow for the Congressional Coalition on Adoption (CCA), a bipartisan, bicameral caucus of more than 170 members of Congress.
-In 2001, together with the four congressional co-chairs of the CCA, Kerry created the Congressional Coalition on Adoption Institute (CCAI).
+She began her professional career on Capitol Hill as the fellow for the Congressional Coalition on Adoption (CCA), a bipartisan, bicameral caucus of more than 170 members of Congress.
+In 2002, together with the four congressional co-chairs of the CCA, Kerry created the Congressional Coalition on Adoption Institute.
 As the organization’s founding executive director, she worked closely with the congressional members on child welfare issues in the U.S. and abroad.
-Under her leadership, both the congressional Angels in Adoption awards program and the congressional Foster Youth Internship program were created.
-Kerry has visited more than 40 countries, often meeting with both high-ranking government officials and the poorest of the poor, to advocate for improved child welfare policies and practices.
+Under her leadership, all five of the organization’s main programs were created, including the congressional Angels in Adoption awards program, National Adoption Day, and the congressional Foster Youth Internship program.
+Kerry has visited more than 40 countries, and led more than a dozen congressional delegations abroad, meeting with both high-ranking government officials and the poorest of the poor in every location, to advocate for improved child welfare policies and practices.

 Kerry has authored curriculum for faith communities including devotionals, retreat material, and inspirational essays.
-As a magna cum laude graduate of Bucknell University, Kerry earned dual degrees in Russian and international studies and completed post-graduate work at the American University in Russian language and at Calvary Chapel Bible College in Biblical studies.
-Prior to her work in DC, she spent three years working in Russia as an interpreter for Christian missions groups and later with adoption organizations.
+As a magna cum laude graduate of Bucknell University, Kerry earned dual degrees in Russian and international studies and has completed post-graduate work at both the American University in Russian language and at Calvary Chapel Bible College in counseling and Biblical studies.
+Prior to her work in DC, she spent three years serving in Russia as an interpreter for missional organizations and child welfare groups.